BradHillier/Chessboard/design/design.md

 Update()
 Render()
 ```
+The State machine is an abstract class that handles every event that takes place on the chessboard, then `updates` the board and `renders` the new and updated version of the board.
+The state provides `SDLChessGame` with a uniform interface for interacting with the various states of the game using the virtual methods within state.
 ### 4.1 Attributes
 #### Private

 - **parent_ :** SDLChessGame
+    - The parent class that handles the view of the different playing states.
 <br>

 ### 4.2 Methods
+#### Public

 - **HandleEvents() :** void
+    - Handles any event that could take place in either of the states and has a void return type.
 <br>

 - **Update() :** void
+    - Updates the state with the neccessary changes based on what events took place in the current state.
+Has a void return type.
 <br>

 - **Render() :** void
+    - Renders the updated version of the board for the view to display to the user after each event is handled successfully.
+Has a void return type.
 <br>

 ## 5. Playing <a name="playing" />